emberjs/website/source/guides/concepts/core-concepts.md

 * **Components**, custom HTML elements that you can use to clean up repetitive templates or create reusable controls.

-#### Models

-A **model** is an object that stores _persistent state_.
-Templates are responsible for displaying the model to the user by turning it into HTML.
-In many applications, models are loaded via an HTTP JSON API, although Ember is agnostic to the backend that you choose.

 #### Router

 The **router** translates a URL into a series of nested templates, each